 If you dine at traditional Japanese restaurants during your time in the country (you should), you will likely get to try Japan's national dish, curry rice.
 Traditionally served with meat, potatoes, carrots and onions, many restaurants now serve modern variations of this humble cuisine.
 Along with fish and rice, seasonal ingredients are staples of Japanese cuisine while spices are only used sparingly.

-Some of the other popular dishes you will encounter during your stay in the country are sushi, tempura, soba, onigiri, udon, yakitori, miso soup, sashimi and unagi.
+Some of the other popular Japanese dishes you will encounter during your stay in the country are sushi, tempura, soba, onigiri, udon, yakitori, miso soup, sashimi and unagi.
 Street food vendors are not as common in Japan as they are in other parts of Asia, but you may find them at events such as fairs and concerts.

 Good to know: Japan surpassed France in the last decade to become the country with the highest number of three-starred Michelin restaurants in the world.
-Its capital city, Tokyo, is home to most these restaurants, including Kadowaki, Makimura and Sazenka.
+Its capital city, Tokyo, is home to most of these restaurants, including Kadowaki, Makimura and Sazenka.
 However, if you are yearning for the most authentic, traditional meals, small, family-run eateries around the country are the best option.